lAzkhyl/Advanced-Hand-Tracking/README.md

   Applies One Euro Filter to both X and Y coordinates of each landmark, minimizing noise without sacrificing responsiveness.

 - Dynamic Scaling
-  Measures palm width (distance from wrist to middle-finger base) and calculates a `scale_factor`, so line thickness and circle sizes adapt to hand size in real-time.
+  Measures palm width (distance from wrist to middle-finger base) and calculates a scale_factor, so line thickness and circle sizes adapt to hand size in real-time.

 - Dead-Zone Handling
-  When the average movement of all landmarks falls below `DEAD_ZONE_THRESHOLD`, landmarks stay locked to their last valid positions, preventing flicker.
+  When the average movement of all landmarks falls below DEAD_ZONE_THRESHOLD, landmarks stay locked to their last valid positions, preventing flicker.

 - Command-Line Configuration
-  Supports `--device`, `--width`, `--height`, `--min_detection_confidence`, and `--min_tracking_confidence` for easy camera and MediaPipe tuning.
+  Supports --device, --width, --height, --min_detection_confidence, and --min_tracking_confidence for easy camera and MediaPipe tuning.

 ---